SS47816/SS47816/README.md

 - ⚡ Fun fact: ...
 -->

-- I’m currently a PhD studnet and Engineer at NUS 🎓
+- I’m currently a PhD Studnet and Engineer at NUS 🎓
 - My research interests are:
   - 🦾 Robotics
   - 🚗 Autonomous Vehicles